-- Collection and storage of Waste in appropriate containers based on their chemical and physical characteristics - Secondary Containment during the collection and transfer of Hazardous Waste from production areas to Hazardous Waste storage areas - Standardized labelling of Waste containers in accordance with Applicable Laws and Regulations.
-At a minimum, each label shall include the type of Waste, appropriate hazard warnings, and the date of Waste origination. - Maintenance of Waste containers in good condition and capable of preventing leaks or spills - Onsite storage of Hazardous Waste shall not exceed the period required by applicable local regulations. - Weekly inspection of Hazardous Waste containers to ensure container integrity, to prevent and control leaks, and to identify and correct missing or incorrect labels.
+- Waste shall be collected and stored in appropriate containers based on their chemical and physical characteristics. - Secondary Containment shall be provided during collection and transfer of Hazardous Waste from production areas to Hazardous Waste storage areas. - Waste containers shall be provided with standardized labels in accordance with applicable regulations.
+At a minimum, each label shall include the type of Waste, appropriate hazard warnings, and the date of Waste origination. - Waste containers shall be in good condition and capable of preventing leaks or spills. - Hazardous Waste shall not be stored on-site for more than the period required by applicable local regulations. - Hazardous Waste containers shall be inspected weekly to ensure container integrity, to prevent and control leaks, and to identify and correct missing or incorrect labels.
 Supplier shall maintain written copies of these weekly inspections.

-4.2 Hazardous Waste Storage Areas
+4.2.
+Hazardous Waste Storage Areas